Arubacloud/arubacloud-provider-kog/README.md

 Replace `<YOUR_TOKEN>` with your actual Aruba Cloud Token (without quotes and without `Bearer ` prefix).

-- **\<Resource\>Configuration**: These resource can reference the Kubernetes Secret and are used to authenticate with the Aruba Cloud API.
+- **\<Resource\>Configuration**: These resources can reference the Kubernetes Secret and are used to authenticate with the Aruba Cloud API.
 They must be referenced with the `configurationRef` field of the resources defined in this chart.
 The configuration resource can be in a different namespace than the resource itself.

-Note that the specific configuration resource type depends on the resource you are managing.
-For instance, in the case of the `Subnet` resource, you would need a `SubnetConfiguration`.
+Note that the specific configuration resource type depends on the resource you are managing:
+- For `Subnet` resources: use `SubnetConfiguration`
+- For `CloudServer` resources: use `CloudServerConfiguration`
+- For `KeyPair` resources: use `KeyPairConfiguration`
+- For `KaaS` resources: use `KaaSConfiguration`
+- For `DBaaS` resources: use `DbaasConfiguration`
+- For `VPC` resources: use `VpcConfiguration`
+- For `BlockStorage` resources: use `BlockStorageConfiguration`
+- And so on for each resource type...

-An example of a `SubnetConfiguration` resource that references the Kubernetes Secret, to be applied to your cluster:
+An example of a `SubnetConfiguration` resource that references the Kubernetes Secret:
 ```sh
 kubectl apply -f - <<EOF
 apiVersion: arubacloud.ogen.krateo.io/v1alpha1